misiekofski/docker-for-testers/7_docker-compose/README.md

     image: "redis:alpine"
 ```

+4. Run `docker-compose` to see list of commands.

-4. Build and run app with Compose by entering `docker-compose up -d` in command line.
+5. Build and run app with Compose by entering `docker-compose up` in command line.
 What it will do it will run two services:
 - redis
 - python app in flask
-- `-d` is for detached

-5. Go to http://localhost:5000 and refresh site few times.
+6. Go to http://localhost:5000 and refresh site few times.

+7. You can now press CTRL+c to stop service (after few F5 clicks).
+And then run again `docker-compose up -d` which will run in detached mode.

+8. Go again http://localhost:5000 and refresh site few times.

-6. When you want to stop it, run `docker-compose down` in command line
+9. When you want to stop it, run `docker-compose down` in command line